top of page

 Rituals and customs

-Family prayers and karakia to our chiefs and tupuna are transmitted from feet on her banks up to the air echoing across her waters.
+Family prayers and karakia to our chiefs and tupuna are transmitted by the river.
+Connecting water to land through our feet on her banks we look up to hear the air echoing spiritual messages across her rippling waters.

-Her spirt absolute to the people diving in to be rebaptised with natural water of a mother.
+The cold water has absolute power to the people diving in to be rebaptised with the natural water of a mother.

 Common practises of karakia on the banks whilst children play and dive emphasises life around the awa had many dual purposes.